Kingston suburb profile

 Kingston property market performance

-The rental market in Kingston has also seen notable increases, with house rents rising by 7.1% and unit rents by 11.6% over the last 12 months, highlighting a strong demand for rental properties in the area.
+The rental market in Kingston has also seen notable changes, with house rents increasing by 7.8% and unit rents rising by 17.9% over the last 12 months.
+This indicates a growing demand for rental properties in the area.

 5 year median price trend for houses and units